dalibo/data2pg/README.md

 The scheduler and the monitor clients are written in perl and use the DBI and DBD::Postgres modules.
 These components may need to be installed on your machine.

+If you want to use the web client (it is optional), the data2pg/www subdirectory must be accessible for a web server with php activated.
+A data2pg/www/conf/config.inc.php must be created using the config.inc.php-dist template.

 How to test Data2Pg
 -------------------